How to Spice Up Boiled Chicken: Flavor Hacks, Storage Tips & Easy Recipes

 • Strain and enjoy as a warming soup or stock base.

-FAQ: Spice Up Your Boil Chicken Knowledge
+FAQ: Spice Up Your Boiled Chicken Knowledge

-How can I test if my spices are still good?
+How can I tell if my spices are still fresh and potent?

 Rub a small amount between your fingers and smell.
-If the aroma is weak or nonexistent, it’s time to replace them.
+If the aroma is weak or nonexistent, it's time to replace them.
+Another test: sprinkle some on a neutral food like plain rice or chicken.
+If you can't detect much flavor, your spices have likely lost their potency.

 Conclusion